The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Estimates for LQG metric balls

 \begin{prop} Let $h$ be a whole-plane GFF normalized so that $h_1(0) = 0$.
 For each $\zeta \in (0,1)$, it holds with superpolynomially high probability as $\ep\rta 0$ that \eqb s^{4+\zeta} \leq \mu_{h}\left(B_s(z ; D_h) \right) \leq s^{4 - \zeta }, \quad \forall s \in (0,\ep] , \quad \forall z \in \BB D . \eqe \end{prop}

 We will extract Proposition~\ref{prop-ball-vol} from known ball volume estimates for the Brownian map, which say that a.s.\ the volume of every ball of radius $s$ in the Brownian map simultaneously is bounded above and below by constants times $s^{4-\zeta}$ and $s^{4+\zeta}$ (stated as Lemma~\ref{lem-bm-ball-bounds}).
 These estimates together with the equivalence of the Brownian map and the quantum sphere do not immediately imply~\eqref{eqn-ball-vol} since we are working with a whole-plane GFF instead of a quantum sphere.
 One could attempt to transfer the estimates using some sort of quantitative local absolute continuity, but we instead take a different approach which we find to be easier.
+We note that Proposition~\ref{prop-ball-vol} has not previously appeared in the Brownian map literature, although closely related results have been established (see the proof of Lemma~\ref{lem-bm-ball-bounds} below).

 Local absolute continuity (without any quantitative Radon-Nikodym derivative bound) shows that a.s.\ the $\mu_h$-mass of every $D_h$-ball of radius $s \in (0,1)$ which is contained in $\BB D$ is bounded above and below by constants times $s^{4-\zeta}$ and $s^{4+\zeta}$.
 To turn this into a bound which holds with superpolynomially high probability instead of just a.s., we first use Lemma~\ref{lem-gff-compare} and scale invariance considerations to transfer from $h|_{\BB D}$ to the restriction of the truncated white-noise field $\wh h^\tr$ of~\eqref{eqn-wn-decomp-tr} to $B_R(0)$ for a large value of $R$ (Lemma~\ref{lem-good-ball-tr}).
 The restrictions of $\wh h^\tr$ to radius-1 Euclidean balls contained in $B_R(0)$ which lie at distance at least $1/5$ from one another are independent.
 Hence, the fact that an event (in our setting, bounds for the $\mu_h$-mass of $D_h$-balls contained in the Euclidean ball) holds \emph{simultaneously} for all such Euclidean balls with high probability shows that in fact the event for a single Euclidean ball has to hold with \emph{extremely} high probability (Lemma~\ref{lem-ball-vol-upper-tr}).
 We then transfer back to $h$ to conclude the proof.